-In this week's 'Bread Reimagined' we are all about embracing Sourdough this upcoming Swimsuit season.
-Because dieting doesn't have to mean cutting out all the carbs, especially when they're the good kinds of carbs.
+We are all about embracing Sourdough this Swimsuit season.
+Because eating healthy doesn’t have to mean cutting out all the carbs, especially when they’re the good kinds of carbs.

 Here’s why.
 We believe that, if done the artisan way, Sourdough bread can not only be good for the soul but for the body as well.
 Using only natural leavens and slow fermentation to create that wonderful aroma and texture, it’s the way we used to make bread hundreds of years ago.
 And with only 3 ingredients to make the dough; flour, water and salt; authentic Sourdough is 100% natural, lasts longer, and is full of minerals and lower in gluten, making it easier to digest than some industrial breads.

 In fact, there are many ways to enjoy Sourdough bread as part of a healthy and balanced diet this coming season.
 Good In Bread’s contributing nutritional therapist Stephanie de Chillaz summarises it so perfectly well: ‘Sourdough is a complex carbohydrate so it is always a good idea to pair that with some protein or healthy fats.
 Protein and fat get absorbed much more slowly which helps to keep us fuller for longer and as sourdough is low glycemic, as mentioned earlier, blood sugars will be released more slowly from that too.
 I love to lightly toast sourdough and eat it with almond butter, a soft boiled egg or some avocado and a drizzle of olive oil.
 That will keep you going all morning or afternoon without the need to snack!’